Gold Penguin Official Logo

 2. Context and Nuance

-• AI Writing: AI can struggle with context, especially when nuances or cultural references are involved.
+- AI Writing.
+AI can struggle with context, especially when nuances or cultural references are involved.
 It might generate grammatically correct sentences but fail to capture the deeper context or sentiment.
-It's basically just a word printer that read a ton of textbooks (I might be oversimplifying a bit...)
+Think of LLMs as autofill on your smartphone — that’s an oversimplification, but at the same time, it’s what AI is right now.

 3. Ethical and Moral Considerations